Charging Comparison

 Charging Speed

-The Toyota bZ4X has a peak DC charging speed of 150 kW, which is roughly 50% faster than the Alfa Romeo Junior Elettrica at 100 kW.
-In practice, peak speed only tells part of the story.
+The Toyota bZ4X has the higher published DC charging figure at 150 kW, which is roughly 50% higher than the Alfa Romeo Junior Elettrica at 100 kW.
+In practice, that figure only tells part of the story.
 The charging curve, battery temperature, and state of charge all affect how quickly your car actually charges.

-For the 10-80% charge (the most common DC fast charging scenario), the Alfa Romeo Junior Elettrica finishes in about 27 minutes, which is 2 minutes quicker than the Toyota bZ4X at 29 minutes.
+For the published fast-charge window, the Alfa Romeo Junior Elettrica is listed at about 27 minutes, which is 2 minutes quicker than the Toyota bZ4X at 29 minutes.
 On a road trip, that difference adds up over multiple stops.

 Range and Efficiency